JohnPPinto/food-geek-food-image-segmentation/docs/index.md

 I'm not gonna lie, this was the scariest part of the whole project.
 Getting the data and model was something that I have been doing for some time, this pipeline is sort of like an adventure in the unknown.
 Starting this pipeline I had the model in the ONNX format, a format that I have never used and it's a new technology that has less information on the web, so I started to read the docs and learn new things.

 In the deployment pipeline, my goal is straightforward, getting the model to work, the user gives an input (images of food) and the model does the prediction on the images which is returned as an output.
-Once the model was ready, the next was to build a web app that can let a user interact with it.
+Once the model was ready, the next was to build a web app that could let a user interact with it.

 ### **Adapting to ONNX**